my-language-skills/extensions-for-pressbook/README.md

 ### 1.2.7
 * **REMOVED**
   * Deregister dashicons REMOVED
-  * Unistall translation section is now in tfp plugin
+  * Unistall translation section is now in Translation for Pressbooks plugin

 #### 1.2.6
 * **ADDITIONS**
    * Added drop down menu to choose books written in a specific language.